Josep Pedrerol: Trajectory

 With a degree in Communication Sciences, he began his journalistic career on local radio stations, joining Ràdio Barcelona at the age of 19.
 After working in the news, he now directs and hosts the programs "Área de gol" and "Carrusel Cataluña" on this radio station, as well as participating on a national level in Cadena SER's "Carrusel deportivo".

 With the 1990 premiere of Canal+, a pioneering pay channel in Spain, he joined its sports editorial staff in Madrid.
 The channel was born with the broadcasting rights of the most important match of each First Division match day, El partidazo del Plus, and Pedrerol participated in its transmissions via wireless microphone, debuting the famous "Plus interviews" with executives and other personalities in the boxes.

 Between 1997 and 2004, he presented, along with Michael Robinson, the channel's two soccer programs of reference, "El día antes" on Fridays before and "El día después" on Mondays after the game.

 In April 2003, he premiered the nightly sports program "En la banda" on Radio Intereconomía, which he combined with his work on television until June 2004.
 At the end of the 2003/04 season, he decided to leave Canal+, after 14 years with the company.

-For the 2004/05 season, the new radio station of Vocento, Punto Radio, entrusted him with the direction of the sports area and the midnight sports program "El Mirador del Deporte," starting its broadcasts on September 5, 2004, along with Joaquín Ramos Marcos.
+For the 2004/05 season, the new radio station of Vocento, Punto Radio, entrusted him with the direction of the sports area and the midnight sports program "El Mirador del Deporte," starting its broadcasts on 5 September 2004, along with Joaquín Ramos Marcos.
 Since the 2005/06 season, he has also hosted the evening program "La liga viva" (The Live League).

-Three years after his departure from Canal+, on August 26, 2007, he premiered on Televisión Española, the program "Club de fútbol", which he presented with Hugo Gatti nd which is broadcast on Sundays from 23:00 to 00:30 on La 2.
+Three years after his departure from Canal+, on 26 August 2007, he premiered on Televisión Española, the program "Club de fútbol", which he presented with Hugo Gatti nd which is broadcast on Sundays from 23:00 to 00:30 on La 2.
 He combined this program with his radio work until the end of the 2007/08 season, after which he joined Intereconomía, ending his time at Punto Radio and TVE.

+This program was created to replace the program "El rondo" through the president of Real Madrid Florentino Pérez who was able to appoint Luis Fernández Fernández as RTVE director and thus be able to win the battle for Spanish television and have the media at his service, This program was known as "programa madridista de Ferreras".

-For the 2008/09 season, Punto pelota debuted on September 15, 2008, on Intereconomía.
+For the 2008/09 season, Punto pelota debuted on 15 September 2008 on Intereconomía.
 The program, with a mainly soccer theme, transferred to television, the time slot of the referential midnight sports radio slot (00:00-01:30), with a talk show dynamic similar to the debate program "El Rondo", on TVE Cataluña.
 The first panelists were Tomás Roncero (As), José Damián González (As), Siro López (sports director of Telemadrid), Carme Barceló, Lobo Carrasco (ex-footballer), Jorge D'Alessandro (ex-coach) and Joaquín Ramos Marcos (ex-referee).